 The number one thing to do in Korea in October has to be visiting the autumn foliage that starts to appear at the start of the month.
 Seoraksan National Park on Korea’s east coast is where it all begins, with the leaves turning golden in early October.
 By the end of October, trees across the country will have started to drop their leaves.
 National parks are the best places to visit for autumn foliage in Korea.

-The picture below will show you the expected dates for the fall foliage in Korea in 2023.
+To help you plan when to see the autumn foliage in Korea this autumn, here’s the most up-to-date fall foliage forecast.
+This forecast shows you the expected dates for the fall foliage in Korea in 2024.
 Start and peak foliage times typically stay within 1 week of the dates of the previous year.

 Not only can you see beautiful autumn foliage in Korea in October, it’s also one of the best times to go hiking or trekking.
 Korea is blessed with hundreds of mountains with thousands of hiking and trekking paths, each offering amazing views of the Korean countryside.
 There are plenty of walking paths for those who don’t want to hike.
-Find out why hiking and trekking are two of the most popular hobbies in Korea this October.
+Find out why hiking and trekking are such popular hobbies in Korea this October.

-More Info: Check out my Seasonal Hiking Guide for info about the best places to visit in each season, how to prepare, and where to hike.
+More Info: Check out my seasonal hiking guide for info about the best places to visit in each season, how to prepare, and where to hike.
 Want to hike Seoul’s highest mountain?
-This guide to hiking Baegundae Peak in Bukhansan National Park will tell you all you need to know.
+This guide to hiking Baegundae Peak in Bukhansan National Park will tell you all you need to know to hike.

 The Korean Templestay Program offers you the rare chance to witness life inside a Korean Buddhist temple.
 Eat healthy vegan food, cleanse your mind, appreciate more, and chat with Buddhist monks during a traditional Korean tea ceremony.
-The best way to experience a Templestay is the overnight course, which offers you the chance to wake up before sunrise and join the monks in their morning rituals and worship.
+The best way to experience a temple stay is the overnight course, where you wake up before sunrise and join the monks in their morning rituals and worship.

-More Info: I’ve been on several Templestays and shared my experiences in this article about How To Do A Templestay In Korea.
-You can see what to expect during a weekend stay.
+More Info: I’ve been on several temple stays and shared my experiences in this article about temple stays in Korea, which tells you what to expect, what’s included, and how to book a temple stay.

 Visit A Night Market